Authing/docs/docs/en/guides/connections/enterprise/lark-internal/README.md

 ## Introduction

 - **Overview**: Feishu Custom App is suitable for your own enterprise PC website sweep login and Feishu Workbench no-login scenario.
 For enterprises to achieve secure login to third-party applications or websites with Feishu as the identity source.
-In {{$loCaleconfig.brandName}}, you can configure and turn on the enterprise login of Feishu Enterprise custom Application to quickly get the basic open information of Feishu and help users to achieve password-free login through {{$loCaleconfig.brandName}}.
+In {{$localeConfig.brandName}}, you can configure and turn on the enterprise login of Feishu Enterprise custom Application to quickly get the basic open information of Feishu and help users to achieve password-free login through {{$localeConfig.brandName}}.
 - **Application Scenario**: PC website, Feishu workbench, mobile application
 - **End-user preview image**.